Skip to content

 The Challenge

-Our initial tests used carefully organised dummy Shopify stores.
-Internally, everything functioned smoothly.
-However, integration with real user stores immediately surfaced significant issues:
+Our initial tests used carefully organised dummy Shopify stores, and everything worked.
+Real stores were another matter:

 • Large product inventories caused system overloads and crashes.